 Some items can be sorted and counted.
 Some candy comes in different colors.
 I had my children sort the colors and then count to see how many pieces of each color they had.
 Sorting helps children see different and similarities.
 Besides candy there are other items that can be sorted and counted such as;

-We also made things that needed to be counted.
-We strung large beads or macaroni and make bracelets or necklaces.
+We also strung large beads or macaroni and make bracelets or necklaces.
 We also made paper chains at Christmas time.

 Games are another fun way to practice counting.

 We would play I Spy.
 Besides learning math I Spy is good for teaching children to listen to directions.
-I would find an object a room.
+I would think of an object in a room.
 Then I would describe the object.
 I would mention what the item was used for.
-In the living room I have two lamps, so I would mention in my description about there two.
+In the living room I have two lamps, so I would mention in my description about there being two.

 Another fun activity is Simon Says.
 For preschool numbers you could have the child hold up one arm or jump ten times.
 Make the activities easy enough so your child can do them.

 Older preschoolers can play hopscotch.
 Hopscotch involves counting and number recognition.

 Preschoolers can also play board games with an adult or older sibling.
 Find simple games that use dice or spinners to move spaces.
 My children played Chutes and Ladders, Candy Land, and Cooties when they were younger.